Driving in France

 They will almost certainly want to see your driving licence, insurance and MOT and if they are being bloody minded the items in our driving checklist like warning triangles, Hi Viz vests etc. (see all products here)

+You should have a valid UK driving licence with you.
 The driving age for France means you MUST be 18 to drive in France not 17 as it is in the UK.

 France has a lower legal limit for drink drive blood alcohol levels than the UK so simply do not drink and drive as even one drink can put you over the limit.
 See the rules about the legal drink driving limits here.
 (It is an old article but still up-to-date)